 Antivirus software scans detect and fix viruses, worms, and other types of malware that could infect the computer system.
 Antivirus scans each file for malware or viruses that relates to the web world.

-It is wise to update the signature of antivirus regularly as antivirus authors release frequent updates and fix patches against the latest malware and bugs in a program.
+It is wise to update the signature of the antivirus regularly as antivirus authors release frequent updates and fix patches against the latest malware and bugs in a program.
 The latest update ensures that a user will not distribute the malware accidentally to the website.
-So, thinking of how to prevent malware attacks, this is the first tips to follow.
+So, thinking of how to prevent malware attacks, these are the first tips to follow.

 Use Encryption to Secure Data in Transit